Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Deploy Linux Virtual Machines with Bicep

-Each VM was:
+Each VM is:

 • Placed in its own subnet

-• Associated with a dedicated NIC
+• Associated with a dedicated network interface (NIC)

-• Protected by subnet-level NSGs
+• Protected by subnet-level Network Security Groups

 Network Security Groups (NSGs)